 It is also worth noting the extensive cooperation that companies under FCPA scrutiny typically provide to the enforcement agencies which, it would seem, should make the DOJ and SEC’s job easier and should lead to shorter scrutiny periods.

-For instance, in the Alexion matter the SEC stated:
+For instance, in the Deutsche Bank enforcement action, the DOJ stated:

 Likewise, the SEC stated: